alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 | Filters | Dimension: Page path and screen class<br>Condition: exactly matches (=)<br>Expression: enter the page path (everything after your domain, excluding query strings) |

-## How does device usage differ across sections or services?
+## How do device types differ across sections or services?

 ### Potential insights

-These explorations could help you to:
+These explorations can help you to:

 - compare the breakdown of device types (desktop, mobile, tablet) across different sections of your site or service
 - assess whether device distribution changes after a redesign
 - ensure testing effort reflects the device categories most commonly used
-- identify whether certain types of content are more frequently accessed on specific devices

 ### Understand the data

-Device breakdown provides useful context, but comparisons are often more informative than standalone views.

-You can compare:
+"Device category" breaks down desktop, mobile and tablet users.
+It can be helpful to compare devices used across:

 - different sections of the same site
 - different services within the same property
 - different time periods (for example, before and after a change)

-Device distribution may vary depending on:
+Devices used may vary depending on:

 - task complexity
 - referral sources
-- user environment
+- user environment (such as office, home, public transport)
 - content type

-Interpret differences cautiously.
-Device mix does not directly indicate user characteristics and may reflect contextual factors such as referral source or time of use.

 ### Variables